WakiMak/trentent.github.io-forked/_posts/2016-04-21-multi-homed-server-lock-ica-and-rdp-to-a-specific-nic.md

   </tr>
 </table>

-So the ICA-TCP listener was set to the &#8216;Provision&#8217; NIC. Â So our production traffic was not getting to it.
-This is the wrong value. Â My first thought was the LANATABLE would make sense here&#8230; Â We have the LANADAPTER key is set to 0x2 which would equal the &#8216;Provision&#8217; NIC under this configuraiton&#8230; Â So I changed the LANATABLE to be the reverse. Â 0x1 = Provision NIC and 0x2 = Production NIC.
+So the ICA-TCP listener was set to the 'Provision' NIC. Â So our production traffic was not getting to it.
+This is the wrong value. Â My first thought was the LANATABLE would make sense here... Â We have the LANADAPTER key is set to 0x2 which would equal the 'Provision' NIC under this configuraiton... Â So I changed the LANATABLE to be the reverse. Â 0x1 = Provision NIC and 0x2 = Production NIC.

 The results: